Race Nutrition Planner

 Why Nutrition is the Fourth Discipline

-Your body has limited glycogen stores (usually ~1600-2000 calories).
-Once these deplete, you "bonk" or "hit the wall."
-To prevent this, you must replenish carbohydrates during the ride.
-The goal isn't to replace every calorie you burn, but to replace enough to keep your blood glucose stable and spare your muscle glycogen.
+Your body has limited glycogen stores (~1600–2000 calories).
+Once depleted, you bonk.
+To prevent it, replenish carbohydrates during the ride.
+The goal isn't to replace every calorie burned — it's to keep blood glucose stable and spare muscle glycogen.

 Carbohydrate Intake Guidelines

-For short rides (1-2 hours).
-Easily achieved with 1 banana or a single energy gel.
+Easily achieved with a banana or a single energy gel.

 Standard

-Pro Level.
-Requires "multiple transportable carbs" (Glucose + Fructose) ratio of 2:1.
+Requires multiple transportable carbs (Glucose + Fructose) in a 2:1 ratio.
 Gut training essential.

 Just like your legs, your stomach can be trained.
-If you try to consume 90g of carbs per hour on race day without practicing, you will likely experience GI distress (bloating, nausea).
+Trying 90g/h on race day without practice will likely cause GI distress.

 Hydration & Electrolytes